dryad13/my_porfolio/README.md

 ## Deployment

-This portfolio is deployed and ready for viewing!
+ Portfolio is deployed and ready for viewing!

 ---

-*Updated for deployment fix*